 Like a boy scout, a backpacker should always be prepared, so here's a list of other things that can be done or checked in advance of travel.

-It's also worth checking prices on comparison sites.
-We found that prices on MoneySupermarket.com* sometimes beat our top picks for those that meet our minimum cover levels, though be aware the really cheap policies may have limited cover.
+A good place to start is to check prices on comparison sites.
+We found that prices on MoneySupermarket.com* – which did meet our minimum cover levels – were competitive, though be aware the really cheap policies may have limited cover.

 Pre-existing medical condition?
 You may need specialist cover